Alex-Delbrey/frontend-intro/README.md

 ## wordMaster
 Final project of Brian Holt's "Complete Intro to Web Develpment, v3".
 This is a wordle game.
 Core purpose is to learn how to call APIs with JS.
+Added a downloadable video of the game, having issues while trying to create GIFs with my machine.
 ![Wordle Game](./readmeImages/wordleVid.webm)